aduquet/Test-generation-with-Pynguin/docs/motivationForReplication.md

 implementation of the various mutation operators for a more fine-grained control.

+- Therefore, we accept that Pynguin generates flaky tests, which can influence the assertion generation and cause failures.

+- The results we report here, however, are promising.
+They show that also mutation-based assertion generation is feasible for dynamically typed programming languages; this again opens up new research perspectives targeting the underlying oracle problem.

 ### Motivation

 - To better understand the behaviour of PYNGUIN on different complex python modules